trust-mfn-berlin/animals-as-objects/vault/story.deep-sea-drilling.md

 <figcaption>

-_The drillship JOIDES Resolution departing Honolulu, Hawaii at the beginning of IODP Expedition 321._
+_The drillship JOIDES Resolution departing Honolulu, Hawaii, at the beginning of IODP Expedition 321.
+(Image: William Crawford, IODP/TAMU)_

 </figcaption>